nayeonk/itpwebdev/notes-and-assignments/notes/301/intro_to_programming_and_js.md

 *	All css style properties (such as background-color) have slightly different name syntax (backgroundColor instead of background-color) in JS, and reside inside of a sub-object called "style" inside of their object (OBJ1.style.backgroundColor not OBJ1.backgroundcolor).
 *	Perhaps the most important property is the 'name' of an object.
 Most html elements can have "name" and "id" attributes.
 The using a named ID is the most widely compatible way to script objects in a web page..
 *	Besides typically having unique identifiers, objects are also listed (in an array) and numbered according to their object type or group, and the order they were created in.
 The number order starts with 0 (this is a typical JS convention).
 So the second form on a page would be form<1>.
-*	Objects typically have hierarchical nesting orders according to the DOM (domain object model).
+*	Objects typically have hierarchical nesting orders according to the DOM (document object model).
 In many cases you can refer to an object without using its parent (so for instance you can refer to a document without window.document, and it is assumed to be the current document (within the active window).
 *	There are typically multiple ways to reference to objects:
 	*	window.document.obj1
 	*	document.obj1